Digital Game Changers: Superheroes Wearing a Corporate Cape

 Skills for the Digital Power Struggle

 “Some managers in industries that have experienced very little disruption have been spoiled by their past success; others are very open to trying out new business models.
-What’s important for all of them is to have a good grasp of the rules and models of the digital economy in order to have a real chance at winning the game,” Helga Pattart-Drexler says.
+What’s important for all of them is to have a good grasp of the rules and models of the digital economy in order to have a real chance at winning the game,” Konrad Holleis says.
 Martin Giesswein also cautions against the arrogance of the successful: “A few years ago, everyone was convinced that a fintech such as N26 would never make it.”
 Today, the enterprise founded by two Austrians counts about 5 million customers and is considered the most valuable German fintech enterprise.

 symbolic pic for digital fintech